Strangemother/smpq/docs/README.md

 Simple Multiprocessing Queue or SMQ is a `Queue` built into a `multiprocess`.
 You fill a queue, `smq` will handle a process.

+### Highlights

++ Always handle your queue within a process, ignoring the need to handle the process
++ Provide real _non-blocking_ utilies for web frameworks _(tornado, django...)_
++ Well-behaved handling of a `multiprocessing.Process` not a `Thread` type.
++ Extremely lightweight.
++ No framework, no dependencies, no data-wrangling.

 ## Getting Started

 `smq` has no dependencies.
 Import `smq.ProcessQueue` and give it a function.